Konrad Kellen: Career

-In the early 1960s he worked at the Hudson Institute think tank with military strategist and futurist Herman Kahn.
+In the early 1960s, he worked at the Hudson Institute think tank with military strategist and futurist Herman Kahn.
 In the mid 1960s, Kellen joined the RAND Corporation.
 He was among the first to conclude, in 1965, that the Vietnam War was unwinnable.
-His opinion disagreed with the U.S. Administration's optimistic view, based in part on assessments by analyst Leon Gouré, that the war was winnable because of low enemy morale, Kellen joining with RAND colleagues in writing an open letter to the U.S. government recommending that troops be withdrawn.
+His opinion diverged markedly from the U.S. Administration's optimistic view, based in part on assessments by analyst Leon Gouré, that the war was winnable because of low enemy morale, Kellen joined RAND colleagues in writing an open letter to the U.S. government recommending the withdrawal of troops.
 In a 1971 analysis, Kellen disagreed with many other observers and concluded that "nothing seems more unlikely" than that the communists would strike in a big way once the US forces were down to 200 thousand or less.
 Contrary to his forecast, the communists launched the bigger than ever Easter Offensive in South-Vietnam in March 1972.
 In 1972, months before the U.S. pullout pursuant to the Paris Peace Accords, investigative journalist Jack Anderson cited the open letter authored by Kellen as authority for the assertion that communist military morale in Vietnam was high.

 Kellen went on to become an analyst of terrorism, his reports from the late 1970s and early 1980s identifying trends in terrorism that manifested a decade later.

 Kellen wrote research papers and newspaper commentaries, as well as books including the biography Khrushchev (1961) and The Coming Age of Woman Power (1972), a study of male-female relationships.
 In 2003 he published his autobiography, Katzenellenbogen, named after his original family name.
 He lived in retirement in Los Angeles, dying at his home in Pacific Palisades.